Fentanyl Abuse and Addiction: A Complete Guide

 How do People Abuse Fentanyl?

-It is one of the strongest opioid analgesics that has ever existed.
+What is a drug?
+It is one of the strongest opioids that has ever existed.
 Doctors have prescribed the drug widely as a painkiller.
-As a result, this makes it an addictive medication that a lot of people use.
-Interestingly enough, you can be find it in different forms:
+As a result, this makes it an addictive pain medication that a lot of people use.
+Interestingly enough, you can find it in different forms:

 - films and tablets that dissolve in the mouth

 That might sound harmless, but the truth is that the drug is very potent and it doesn’t matter how it was used: by Fentanyl patches or lollipops.
 What is more, this opiate has a rapid onset of action, which contributes to its powerful properties.
 Although the magic characteristics of Fentanyl make the drug an appealing product, dangerous is an understatement.
-It’s because, this drug is more powerful than morphine or heroin.
+It’s because this drug is more powerful than morphine or heroin.
 Be that as it may, the drug is still legal.